-Environmental Component SEO Code Alternative 1 - The Pareto Approach (A1) Alternative 2 - The Holistic Approach (A2) Alternative 3 - The Holistic and Participatory Approach (Current Draft LACAP) (A3) Commentary A2 and A3 are more are more likely to define climate adaptation action, and specifically flood resilience related action, which would better support the achievement of W4 and conformance with Flood Risk Management Guidelines.
-Material Assets MAI1 - - - A1, A2 and A3 are all likely to support development that may have a potential negative impact on infrastructure, including existing road infrastructure, in the absence of appropriate mitigation measures.
-MAI2 - - - MAI3 + + + All alternatives are likely to contain a suite of climate actions that are supportive of sustainable transportation.
+Environmental Component SEO Code Alternative 1 - The Pareto Approach (A1) Alternative 2 - The Holistic Approach (A2) Alternative 3 - The Holistic and Participatory Approach (Current LACAP) (A3) Commentary Material Assets MAI1 MAI2 - - - A1, A2 and A3 are all likely to support development that may have a potential negative impact on infrastructure, including existing road infrastructure, in the absence of appropriate mitigation measures.
+MAI3 + + + All alternatives are likely to contain a suite of climate actions that are supportive of sustainable transportation.
 MAI4 0 + + A1 will place a strong emphasis on reducing GHG emissions associated with the Residential and Transport sectors and is likely to place less emphasis on reducing lifecycle GHG emissions associated with promoting better waste/resource management and circularity in the economy.
 A2 and 3 are likely to contain a wide range of climate action, including circular economy related actions that will better support efficient waste management and a reduction in resource related lifecycle GHG emissions.
 MAI5 0 + + A1 will place a strong emphasis on reducing GHG emissions associated with the Residential and Transport sectors and is likely to place emphasis on reducing lifecycle GHG emissions associated with promoting water use efficiency.
 A2 and 3 are likely to contain a wide range of climate action, including actions that will better support efficient water use and management that would have the benefit of reducing lifecycle GHG emission associated with water use to some degree.
 Tourism & Recreation TR1 - +/- +/- Each alternative is likely to lead to some degree of development involving construction activity that may impact tourism and recreation amenity in the absence of appropriate mitigation.
 Such construction may need to take place at locations that are sensitive based on their amenity and recreational value, including high amenity parkland and coastal locations.
 A2 and A3 are both likely to support climate action that positive impacts on tourism and recreation amenity, including climate action that focusses on nature based solutions and biodiversity/protected site protection and enhancement.
+Climate Change CF1 + + + A1, A2 and A3 all support the achievement of climate change related SEOs to CF2 + + + some extent.
+CF3 + + +